 Method 5.
 Disable DNS Prediction Services or Fix DNS Probe

-3. Afterward, there will be an option ‘’Use Prediction Services to Load the Pages more Quickly.”
+2. Afterward, an option will be ‘’Use Prediction Services to Load the Pages more Quickly.”

 This will help you to fix dns_probe_finished_no_internet.